Sinnlosvoll/USBaspSunType5c/Readme.md

 ### Attaching the adapter

 Now take the soldered adapter cable and plug each end into the fitting plug on the adapter and the keyboard respectively.
-Place the usb-hub's cable through the center hole of the keyboard, where the original cable came in.
+Place the USB-hub's cable through the center hole of the keyboard, where the original cable came in.

 ### Using it

-after having completed all the steps above you can now plug in the usb-extension to the cable hanging out the bottom of the keyboard and then starat having fun.
+after having completed all the steps above you can now plug in the USB-extension to the cable hanging out the bottom of the keyboard and then start having fun.
 Or type.
 Whatever you want to do.

 ## But why?

 One night going to my local hack-shack I just saw this 'little' Keyboard lying in front of the door, amongst a pile of other older computing equipment.
-I couldn't bear seeing a perfectly useable keyboard going to be crushed or thrown on a landfill so I took it home.
+I couldn't bear seeing a perfectly usable keyboard going to be crushed or thrown on a landfill so I took it home.
 The rest is logical.

 ## Contributing